xibosignage/xibo-manual/source/en/media_datasets.md

 A **Remote DataSet** will not sync or update until it is being used in a **Layout** that has been **Scheduled** to show on a Player.
 {/tip}

-The remote data source must be JSON formatted.
+The remote data source can be JSON formatted or selected as a CSV (available from v2.3 and later).

+- JSON
   Data is populated according to the Columns defined as Column type **Remote**.
 When specifying a Remote Column a "data path" is entered which is the JSON syntax path to the data for that column, with respect to the Data Root specified on the DataSet.

 Consider an example JSON data source: